aspose-total-cloud/Aspose.Total-Products/total/android/conversion/dotx-to-fods/_index.md

----title: Convert DOTX to FODS via Android SDK in Clouddescription: Cloud APIs & SDKs to Convert DOTX to FODS.
+---title: Convert Word to FODS, DOTX to FODS FREE Converter or Android SDKdescription: Free Conversion of DOTX to FODS by using Android Cloud APIs & SDKs.
 Also Create, Edit & Render Microsoft Word & OpenOffice documents in the Cloud.---